tillgrallert/al-folio/_posts/2015-07-20-jekyll-resources.md

 title: "Academic writing in plain text: useful resources"
 author: Till Grallert
 date: 2015-07-20
-published: false
+published: true
 categories:
     - blog
 tags:
     - links
     - tools
     - resources
+    - demo
+    - jekyll theme
 ---

 This post is more of a continuously updated note on possible workflows that are based on plain text and the principles of minimal computing.